 The 28-300mm lens is an FX lens, which means it will work on both a full frame camera (Nikon D700, Nikon D3s, etc) as well as crop frame cameras like the D7000, D5100, D3100, or the D300s.
 Read more about the difference between crop frame and full frame cameras here.
 Anyway, the main advantage to choosing the 28-300mm f/3.5-5.6 VR AF-S lens is that it will fit on crop frame and full frame cameras, but another option to look at if you shoot a crop frame camera is the Nikon 18-200mm.
 In my opinion, the only reason to choose the 18-200mm lens vs. the Nikon 28-300mm lens is that the 18-200mm lens costs less than the 28-300mm.
 So, if price is an issue and you have a crop frame camera, that might be a lens to consider; however, the 18-200 is not nearly as sharp and isn't built quite so solidly.

 If you shoot Canon, but you want to enjoy the 28-300mm lens wave, you are mostly out of luck unless money grows on a tree around your house.
 The Canon 28-300mm lens costs two and a half times more than the Nikon, at $2,500.

-I can safely say that the Nikon 28-300mm is the best deal in the entire Nikon line of lenses (except for the 50mm, which is tough to beat at $120).
-This is one of the sharpest lenses you’ll find for less than $1,000 and to achieve such optical sharpness with such an incredible zoom range is unheard of.
+I can safely say that the Nikon 28-300mm is one of the best deals in the entire Nikon line of lenses.
+FOR A TRAVEL/WALK AROUND lens, this lens is quite sharp and has good optics.
+If you catch yourself leaving your camera behind or taking lighter lenses just because you don't want to lug around a 70-200 all day long, then this is the lens for you.
 Do not walk, run to your nearest camera store and buy a copy of this sub-$1,000 piece of optical beauty.
 Better yet, rent it from BorrowLenses as a thank you for providing this lens for me to test out.